 - COBI features realistic historically accurate sets that are great for teaching history

-- Unlike LEGO, COBI might not have Minecraft but they do have World of Tanks WOT and World of Ships WOT licensing
+- COBI might not have Mine Craft but they do have World of Tanks WOT and World of Ships WOT licensing

 - COBI parts are slightly more shiny and they have more slanted pieces

-- COBI parts fit a little more snuggly which can be great for stability and annoying for taking apart.
-No more kragl.
+- COBI parts fit a little more snuggly which can be great for stability and annoying for taking apart

 Similarities between COBI and LEGO Sets:

-COBI brick parts are compatible with LEGO including the many unique parts which COBi makes.
-The biggest similarity you will notice between the two brick brands is the fact that COBI bricks work and feel the same as LEGO bricks.
-The quality of the European made COBI bricks is on par, if not better, (sometimes they feel like they fit tighter) then the European made LEGO sets.
+If we went a little long on the differences between COBI and LEGO then its going to be really hard to keep this section short.
+COBI brick parts are compatible with LEGO and aside from the many unique parts COBI makes in order to add realism, they all work with LEGO parts.
+The biggest similarity you will notice between the two brick brands is the fact that COBI bricks work and feels he same as LEGO bricks.
+The quality of the European made COBI bricks is on par if not better (sometimes they feel like they fit tighter) then the European made LEGO sets.

 Unlike cheap LEGO knock offs from China, COBI bricks fit in with your existing lego bin parts but, one thing we have noticed among the Warbricks Team of product testers, (David 11, Daniel 10, and Emilie 8), is that none of the COBI brick parts really end up in the LEGO bin………… Why is that?
 Well, for the last year or so, all the COBI sets have pretty much stayed together.
 Odd…..and not very Legoy (there is that word again).
 At first we considered the fact that maybe the Warbricks Team was maturing!
-But no, they still make inappropriate noises, leave clothes on the bathroom floor and take their LEGO sets apart and rebuild them.
-No, its probably because the COBI tanks and airplanes are just so cool that they want to keep them together!
+But no, they still fart loudly, leave clothes not he bathroom floor and take their LEGO sets apart and rebuild them.
+No, its probably because the COBI Tanks and Airplanes are just so cool that they want to keep them together!

-To wrap up the similarities, COBI and LEGO both have licensed brands with LEGO obviously having Minecraft and Star Wars.
-COBI on the other hand has its own arrangements with Boeing, The Smithsonian and Top Gun Maverick Movie.
+So, to wrap up the similarities, COBI and LEGO both have licensed brands with LEGO obviously having Star Wars and COBI having its own arrangements with Boeing, The Smithsonian and Top Gun Maverick.
 Both COBI and LEGO have quality bagged parts and great packaging and both are made from certified EU parts.

 What does the Warbricks Team think?

-- David (11), says he likes LEGO sets when he is in the mood to build Minecraft and Star Wars themed sets.
-David appreciates anything Minecraft or Star Wars as they foster his imagination and he loves to display them.
-For David, COBI sets are also super playable both indoors and outdoors as well as being great for display.
+- David (11), says he likes LEGO sets when he is in the mood to build Mine Craft and Star Wars themed sets.
+David appreciates anything Mine craft or Star Wars as they foster his imagination and he loves to display them.
+COBI sets on the other hand, are super playable both indoors and outdoors as well as being great for display.
 David believes the downsides to COBI sets are that some, not all, sets are more “breaky” than others and that LEGO sets can be more stable but not as realistic.
 Finally, David believes, like some advanced LEGO sets, COBI can be for adults as well.

 - Daniel (10), prefers COBI over LEGO when he wants to build military brick tanks or a highly realistic and detailed brick sets.
 He is especially passionate about COBI ships and submarines.
-When he wants Star Wars or Minecraft themed brick sets he goes for LEGOs.
+Daniel tends to use his hard earned cash on LEGOs, When he wants star wars or Mine Craft themed brick sets.
 COBI sets require more patience to build and are more challenging to accomplish.

-- Emilie (8) is currently a big fan of LEGO Mandalorian sets and likes them due to the mini figs (female Mandalorians).
+- Emilie (8) is currently a big fan of LEGO Mandalorian sets and Likes them due to the mini figs (Female mandalorians).
 She loves COBI sets as well and appreciates their detail that isn’t usually offered by LEGO.
-Emilie loves the COBI Maultier ambulance Set, as she wants to be a nurse when she grows up:-) She likes the COBI aircraft and tanks and thinks COBI does a great job on them!
+Emilie likes the COBI aircraft and tanks and thinks COBI does a great job on them!

 The Warbricks Team

-Warbricks.com is a homeschool business project designed to teach our children life skills (about us page.)
-We are slowly adding COBI brick sets on our store and we would love to fulfill special requests!
+Warbricks.com is a homeschool business project designed to teach our children life skills (about us page)!
+We are slowly adding COBI brick sets and we love to fulfill special requests!
 Use the contact us page to see what we can do for you!